Thursday, 12 August 2010

 It cost me a reasonable £8 to get in.
 A friendly gateman wished me a good day as he noticed my Scarborough Athletic jacket.
 Once inside Town had a loyal team selling programmes and 50/50 tickets also offering a warm welcome.

 Early impressions can make your day, and the Enfield crew were doing all the right things.
 I went upstairs to the clubhouse which is part of the main structure at the stadium next to a raised seated stand.
-The clubrooms and facilities are downstairs.
+The clubrooms and facilities were downstairs.

 The building is an Art Deco style listed structure and they’ve done a cracking job redecorating it from what I was told was a real mess before they moved in.
+I looked out of the back window to where I'd seen many games across the fields and then to the front where a pristine playing surface looked a picture inside the terracotta coloured track.

 It is often the case when I wore my Boro jacket that I would get into an occasional conversation, but it seemed nearly everyone wanted a chat about how we were now doing and our old battles.